Interactive Investors vs InvestEngine

 • News, analyst commentary, and portfolio analysis tools

-• Regular investing: automated monthly buys at £0 per order
+• Regular investing: automated monthly buys at £0 per order, on purchases only and from a restricted list

 • More traditional onboarding; steeper initial learning curve